iPython Notebooks

 from sklearn.calibration import calibration_curve

-# Get the predicted probabilities for the validation data from the
+## Get the predicted probabilities for the validation data from uncalibrated model

 prob_true_uncalibrated, prob_pred_uncalibrated = calibration_curve(